Kawin101/kawin101/README.md

 ## Bio
-I'm the third year student majoring in Computer and Information Science.
+I'm the fourth year student majoring in Computer and Information Science.
 - Smart work is not hard.

 ## Contact